 Crispy-edged and soft-centered, they might become your new favorite healthy gluten-free cookies.

-Add this to your cookie recipe box if you love a crumbly, chocolatey tea companion that's a healthy bake with no grand instructions, AND it'll end up quickly on your table when the soul calls for some small indulgence.
+It's a great recipe to add to your dessert recipe box, especially if you love a crumbly, chocolatey tea companion that's a healthy bake with no grand instructions.

 Jump to: